ragieai/langchain-ragie/README.md

     | StrOutputParser()
 )

-response = chain.invoke("Should the United States contain China?")
+response = chain.invoke("What do the besties think about Davos?")

 print(response)